shapedthought/rvtools2vse/README.md

 - The tool will create a site per Datacenter
 - Each Datacenter will have a single performance tier repository
-- Each Cluster will be converted into a Workload and assigned to their respective Site (DC) and Repository
+- Each Cluster will be converted into a Workload and assigned to its respective Site (DC) and Repository
 - All workloads are assigned the same:
-  - 30 day retention period
+  - 30-day retention period
   - 24 full/ 12 inc hour backup window
   - "Generic Optimistic" data property
 - Repositories are set to use ReFS/XFS

-The aim is to get the data into the VSE and which point you can modify it as required.
+The aim is to get the data into the VSE, and which point you can modify it as required.

-## vParition capacity
+## vPartition capacity

-The tool in normal use will read the vParition tab and group all the partitions for a VM together and to create total VM capacity figure.
+The tool in normal use will read the vPartition tab, group all the partitions for a VM together, and create a total VM capacity figure.

 ```
 VM1 100GB